Accession Record

 Begin Date Yes First date in date range (yyyy-mm-dd).
 May 25, 1947 would be 1947-05-25

 End Date Yes Last date in date range (yyyy-mm-dd).
+If using single date in Type field, do not include an end date.

 Certainty Optional Are these circa dates?
-If so, choose ‘Approximate.’
-If not leave blank.
+If so, choose Approximate.
+If not, leave blank.

 Extents